hanhanhan-kim/qmk_firmware/keyboards/fc660c/keymaps/hanhanhan-kim/README.md

 # Han's Keymap for Large Spacebar Keyboards

-This keymap has two main goals:
+This keymap has three main goals:

 1. Encourages thumb multi-functionality, even though the keyboard has a full-sized spacebar.
 2. Encourages resting the fingers on the home position.